-You many have a product area, divided into product sections, a branding and logo area and so on – the point is that it needs to be clearly organised in a way that ensures everybody knows where to find what they are looking for.
+You may have a product area, divided into product sections, branding and logo areas and so on – the point is that it needs to be clearly organised in a way that ensures everybody knows where to find what they are looking for.

 It needs to be logical, accessible and preferably with a search system in place.

-Once this organisation has been completed, everyone involved in the business needs to use this gallery alone, and not create separate areas storage for new (or even old) visual assets.
+Once this organisation has been completed, everyone involved in the business needs to use this gallery alone, and not create separate storage areas for new (or old) visual assets.

-The point is to make everything accessible to everyone, so that uniformity of images is encouraged, and this makes it much easier for all to confirm to the brand style of your company.
+The point is to make everything accessible to everyone, so that uniformity of images is encouraged, and this makes it much easier for all to conform to the brand style of your company.

 3. Review your asset gallery regularly

 Once your organising is complete, then the next step is a review of all your creative assets.

 Some may be old and no longer used – you’ll be surprised how many you will find – and these can all be archived (note: not deleted – you never know when they may become useful again in the future).

 This will also take some time, but it should also highlight discrepancies to you between style, colour palettes used, size of images for different products, duplications and other issues.

 It will also highlight any areas where you should have visual assets but do not.